nrajasin/Network-intrusion-dataset-creator/README.md

 You can find the original research paper on [researchgate](https://www.researchgate.net/profile/Nadun-Rajasinghe/project/A-customizable-Network-Intrusion-Detection-dataset-creating-framework/attachment/5aff08f8b53d2f63c3ccae32/AS:627686015766528@1526663416701/download/1570426776.pdf?context=ProjectUpdatesLog)

 ## Additions to the original project
+1. Migrated from print() statements to logging.
+Logging levels and formats are configured in `logging_config.yaml`
 1. Added IGMP counts
 1. Added num_smb, num_smb2, num_pnrp, num_wsdd, num_ssdp
 1. Added column that shows when that row ends